fadeld/API-Authentication/README.md

-# API Authentication
+# API Authentication Samples
-Here are examples of API authentication in Swift and Java.
+Here are examples of API authentication in Swift (OS X and iOS) and Java, for LinkedIn, Facebook, meetup.com, Yammer, Amazon, Paypal, FourSquare, Salesforce, AOL, Battle.net, Twitch and Uber.

-The Swift sample apps were implmented on IntelliJ AppCode 3.1 IDE.
-The UI is created programmatically, without Interface Builder.
-The Java sample apps were implmented on IntelliJ IDEA 14 IDE.

-I do not have the time to support this project, but I can provide consulting hours or develop authentication for your API upon request (upfront payments).
+The purpose of the project is to show a simple working implementation of API authentication using web server authentication flow.
+The examples do not handle exceptions, to keep the code clear and readable.

+IDE details are on the wiki page.

+I hope this would be useful.